 ABUNDANCE: Common to very common in its range; numerous enough to sustain heavy losses to people clubbing young for their white coats for the fur industry.
-In NC, a very rare to rare straggler in the cooler months, mainly to the northern half of the coastline.
+In NC, in recent years a rare straggler in the cooler months, mainly to the northern half of the coastline.
 The NOAA website indicates 7 Harp Seal strandings along the NC coast, from 1996 (one) to 2006.
-Since 2006, there have been a report of four stranding in the winter of 2010-2011, plus another seen on 9 March 9 2009.
-The USNM database (2016) shows no specimen records for the state in their collection.
-Thus, there have been at least 10 records for the coast since 1996; we know of no state reports prior to 1996.
+Since 2006, there have been a report of four strandings in the winter of 2010-2011, plus another seen on 9 March 2009.
+The USNM database (2021) shows one specimen record for the state -- Currituck County in 1999.
+However, the iNaturalist website has about 8 photos of Research Grade, all from Currituck and Dare counties -- since 2018.
+Thus, there have been at least 18 records for the coast since 1996; we know of no state reports prior to 1996.